Tii04/alx-system_engineering-devops/README.md

 Task 4.
 Hidden files.
 This script prints all the current directory's contents, including hidden files.
 Task 5.
 I love numbers.
 This script print the current directory's contents.
 Task 6.
 Welcome.
 This script creates a directory named my_first_directory in the /tmp/ directory.
+Task 7.
+Betty in my fist directory.
+This script moves the file betty from /tmp/ to /tmp/my_first_directory.